onedata/onedata-documentation/doc/administering_onedata/auto_cleaning.md

 continuous computations, the *auto-cleaning* mechanism has been introduced.
-The mechanism uses the statistics collected by the [file-popularity](../administering_onedata/file_popularity.md) to determine the least popular file replicas in the space and deletes them.
+The mechanism uses the statistics collected by the [file-popularity](../administering_onedata/file_popularity.md) to determine the least popular file replicas in the space and to evict them.
-Of course, only files which have remote replicas can be deleted.
-Files which exist only on given Oneprovider will not be removed.
-Custom algorithm for synchronization of deleting replicas has been implemented.
+The process is safe - only redundant replicas (duplicated on remote providers) are evicted.
+Eviction of replicas is synchronized among providers by custom algorithm.
 It ensures that in case of simultaneous requests for deletion of replicas of the same file there is no risk of data loss.

-After each auto-cleaning run a cleaning report will show the released number of bytes and number of removed replicas.
+After each auto-cleaning run a cleaning report shows the released number of bytes and number of removed replicas.

 ## Configuration